On this page

 Agenda for Change is the pay system used by most NHS staff in England, Wales and Northern Ireland.
 Staff are placed into one of nine pay bands, each with a set of pay points that form the national NHS pay scales.
 Rates are updated every April through the annual pay award process.

 Your actual take-home pay depends on more than the headline salary.
 Scotland applies different income tax rates to the rest of the UK, and London staff receive a High Cost Area Supplement (HCAS).
-Use the band selector below to see how these factors affect your pay.
+Use the chart above to compare bands at a glance, or read on for how pay progression and promotion work.

 Pay progression